Booting an Operating System

 Stage 1: the Master Boot Record

-This first disk block is called the Master Boot Record (MBR) and contains the first stage boot loader.
+This first disk block, block 0, is called the Master Boot Record (MBR) and contains the first stage boot loader.
 Since the standard block size is 512 bytes, the entire boot loader has to fit into this space.
 The contents of the MBR are:

 - First stage boot loader (≤ 440 bytes)